 How do Japanese drink coffee?

-When Dutch traders brought coffee to Japan more than 300 years ago, coffee became popular in the 1930s and in the 1960s again (because of lifting the coffee ban) until now.
+When Dutch traders brought coffee to Japan more than 300 years ago, coffee became popular in the 1930s and in the 1960s again (because of the lifting of the coffee ban) until now.
 Coffee is associated with Western culture, and many kissaten, cafés, and vending machines are still prevalent in Japan.

 When making iced coffee, just like with soda, ice first before pouring the coffee.
 A small amount of hot water is mixed with brewed coffee, so the iced coffee is still cold yet, the taste and brew can still be enjoyed well.